 Are the vaccines effective?

-The influenza vaccine is very effective at preventing influenza overall as well as preventing severe disease and complications.
-Last year, it was about 70 percent effective in preventing disease, which meant that seven out of 10 people who received a vaccine wouldn’t get the flu.
+The influenza vaccine is moderately effective at preventing influenza overall as well as preventing severe disease and complications.
+This can vary from year to year.
+Last year, because of a bad match to the circulating virus, it was less than 50 percent effective in preventing disease, though this year’s strains have been changed and are better matched.
 Even in years when the vaccine has been less well-matched against one or more of the circulating strains, the vaccine is still important in protecting against the other circulating strains.

 Why should you get your influenza vaccine?